How to grow Beans and Peas

 It is easy to grow Broad Beans, Runner Beans, Peas and French Beans and have a rewarding crop, one of the easiest of all veg to grow, and so definitely green wheel barrow.
 These are great vegetables to get children interested in gardening because they shoot up quickly, they are trouble free and fun to pick.

-All beans like a long root run so sow either into specially purchased root trainers, image left, or cheaper, toilet roll holders.
+All beans like a long root run and are best germinated in either into specially purchased root trainers, image left, or cheaper, toilet roll holders.

 Sow in the order you will plant out: Broad beans, Runner beans French beans.

-You can sowing directly into the soil in May or buy small plants from the garden centres.
+If you do not have space to germinate and grow on the young plants under glass/insider, you can sow directly into the veg plot in May or buy small plants from the garden centres.

 Treat the different types of beans differently; Broad beans are more hardy and will withstand some chilly weather, Runner beans a bit less so but will take it cooler, and French beans are very cold sensitive and really hate chilly winds.